bkarsono-id/asd-passkey-login/readme.txt

 For local services that support WebAuthn, Passkeys can work without an internet connection.

 == Changelog ==

+= 1.1.0 =
+* Relase date : 1 June 2025*
+* New feature web push notification.
+* Fix an issue jaobject not found, check object first (in javascript file)

 = 1.0.0 =
 * Relase date : 3 May 2025*

 * Initial release.